-China North East Petroleum Holdings Ltd. (CNEP) and company executives were sued by the U.S. Securities and Exchange Commission over claims that offering proceeds were fraudulently diverted to insiders’ personal accounts.
+China North East Petroleum Holdings Ltd. (CNEP:US) and company executives were sued by the U.S. Securities and Exchange Commission over claims that offering proceeds were fraudulently diverted to insiders’ personal accounts.

 The government claimed in a complaint filed today in Manhattan federal court that insiders made $59 million without proper disclosures.
 Starting in 2009, Wang Hongjun, CNEP’s president and chief executive officer, and a company founder, Ju Guizhi, engaged in “numerous undisclosed, related-party transactions” involving the company, the SEC said.

 “Neither the magnitude nor the volume of these related- party transactions has been fully disclosed to the investing public,” according to the complaint.
 The diversion of funds from two 2009 public stock offerings to insiders and their family members was inconsistent with their “intended and permissible uses,” according to the SEC.

 CNEP is a Nevada corporation that does oil exploration, drilling and production in China, with principal offices in New York and California, according to the filing.